SurfaceAI/road_network_classification/README.md

 !
 THIS CODE IS STILL UNDER DEVELOPMENT!

-*Currently, the classification models are not yet integrated and a csv file path `pred_path` to surface type and quality image classification model results is expected in the config file, as well as a `road_scenery_pred_path` to the road scene classification model results.*
+*Currently, the classification models are not yet integrated and a csv file path `pred_path` to surface type and quality image classification model results is expected in the config file, as well as a `road_type_pred_path` to the road scene classification model results.*

 Find the [paper](TODO) of this publication here.